 Remember: The above information points are to be used as general guidelines and you SHOULD NOT use this information to determine anything yourself.
 If you think you may be a good candidate for bridge tooth replacement, or have additional questions about the procedure, contact our office.

-If you have missing teeth, our experienced dentist at Minty Smile Dental are highly skilled in the placement of dental bridges.
+If you have missing teeth, our experienced dentist at Minty Smiles Dental are highly skilled in the placement of dental bridges.
 We us only the strongest, most durable materials to make bridges that look natural and last for years.

 To book a consultation fill out form or call (469) 759-6964